charter-bus/raw-socket-sniffer/README.md

 # raw-socket-sniffer
-IP traffic sniffer in Python using raw sockets.
+IP traffic sniffer in Python using raw sockets, without the Scapy module.
 <br>
 <br>
 The most "feature-rich" script in this set of sniffers, is the <code>scanner.py</code>.